 3.5.1.
-Trainers should inform participants that they should plan for 100% attendance on the course.
+Trainers should inform participants that they should plan for 100% attendance on this course.
 Participants should commit in advance to this level of attendance.
 Planned absences should be discussed in advance with the trainer and may or may not be acceptable.
-As a minimum, it is expected that participants attend 85% of the course.
-If this is not met the COSCA office should be contacted.
-Due to the experiential nature of the course and its possible impact on the group, absences are to be avoided.
+As a minimum, it is expected that participants attend 85% of the course with no difference between attendance requirements for face-to-face delivery and blended delivery.

+Due to the experiential nature of the course and it's possible impact on the group, absences are to be avoided.